Welcome to the Spring Ranch

 Our area participates in a Neighborhood Watch.
 This means that we all are alert to security issues and watch out for our neighbor’s property.

 As a Spring Ranch resident, you will periodically receive the Spring Ranch Newsletter.
-The Newsletter is currently edited by Mark Schmidt.
-Any topics of interest you would like included in the Newsletter should be directed to Mark’s attention at the web site email@example.com.
+Any topics of interest you would like included in the newsletter should be directed to firstname.lastname@example.org.

 Spring Ranch homeowners meet annually.
 The meeting includes the election of Board members and a discussion of common concerns and interests.

-In December, Spring Ranch families get together for a potluck Christmas Party.
-Again, this is another excellent opportunity to spend time with your neighbors.
+In December, Spring Ranch families get together for a End-of-Year Party.
+This is an excellent opportunity to spend time with your neighbors.

 Our area is blessed with an abundance of wildlife!
 Birds range from eagles to hummingbirds and include a large number of mountain and western bluebirds.
 We commonly see coyote, fox, deer, elk, & Abert’s squirrels.
 Bear, bobcats, and mountain lions are more elusive, but do reside in this area.
 Living in close proximity to wildlife requires a few special precautions.
 It is not safe to allow cats or small dogs to be left outside alone.
 Unattended pets have been killed by wildlife.
 It is also not advisable to leave food or refuse outside that could attract animals or to feed cats and dogs outside.
 Finally, drive our roads in Spring Ranch with special care because you may often encounter deer or elk on the road.